Viktor Kuznetsov (speedway rider)

 Viktor Kuznetsov (born 27 November 1949) is a former international speedway rider from the Soviet Union.

 Speedway career

+Kuznetsov won the Russian national championship in 1982.

-Kuznetsov reached the final of the Speedway World Championship in the 1985 Individual Speedway World Championship and the 1985 Individual Speedway World Championship.
-He won the Soviet Union Individual Speedway Championship in 1982.
+He reached the final of the Speedway World Championship in the 1985 Individual Speedway World Championship and the 1986 Individual Speedway World Championship.

+Kuznetsov was the champion of the Soviet Union, winning the title in 1985.